Jumaana-bit/DataManagement-/README.md

   - Select the newly created database.

-  - Import the SQL file provided (`flight_booking_system.sql`).
+  - Import the SQL file provided (`phase2.sql`).
 This file is located in the project's root directory.

   - Open `config.php` in the `includes` folder.